Baked lamb ribs in a sticky, Asian-inspired glaze is a delicious dinner or easy snack recipe. The glaze is super sticky making the ribs irresistible.

 - salt to taste

-Place the ribs in the oven and allow to bake for 20-25 minutes then brush with the remaining glaze every 10 minutes.
+- Place the ribs in the oven and allow to bake for 20-25 minutes then brush with the remaining glaze every 10 minutes, turning the ribs over so they caramelize on both sides.
 After 40 minutes, increase the temperature to 220ºC/430ºF and allow the ribs to caramelize.